 Debtor Azhar Chaudhry ("Chaudhry") is an individual and franchisee of an International House of Pancakes restaurant located at 7240 W. 79th Street, Bridgeview, Illinois 60455 ("IHOP-Bridgeview").
 IHOP-Bridgeview is operated through the corporate debtor, Lucky # 5409, Inc. ("Lucky").
 Chaudhry is the sole shareholder and president of Lucky, and IHOP-Bridgeview is his sole source of income to support his wife and four children.
+Distributions under the Plan are being funded from the proceeds from sale of IHOP-Bridgeview and any funds remaining in the Lucky Bank Account after payment of all Operational Claims.

 Chaudhry became franchisee of IHOP-Bridgeview in 1999, with the authority of IHOP, by taking an assignment of the Franchise Agreement from Saluddin Janmohammed.
 In 2004 and 2006, respectively, Chaudhry became franchisee of IHOP franchises located in Arlington Heights and St. Charles, Illinois.
-Chaudhry ceased ownership of the Arlington Heights and St.

-Charles franchises in 2015 and 2013, respectively, after IHOP terminated the respective franchise agreements.
+Chaudhry ceased ownership of the Arlington Heights and St. Charles franchises in 2015 and 2013, respectively, after IHOP terminated the respective franchise agreements.
 From February 2016 through March 2017, IHOP-Bridgeview's day-to-day operations were run by the restaurant's manager, Mohammed "Ron" Matin ("Matin").
 Since March 2017, Chaudhry performed all management and day-to-day operations of IHOP-Bridgeview.